Barry Soper on Covid 19 coronavirus: Reinventing elimination shows PM has lost count

 But it's even more polluted than it was before they made the claim.

-Having announced late last week that the daily duo with Bloomfield was going to be her last, within hours she'd changed her mind and they'll be back offering us words of encouragement and probably others that we'll struggle to understand the meaning of.
+Having announced late last week that the daily duo with Bloomfield was going to be her last, Ardern had, within hours, changed her mind.
+They'll be back offering us words of encouragement and probably others that we'll struggle to understand the meaning of.

 Imagine their explanation of eradication, although when it comes to Simon Bridges at least Ardern will know what she will hope it means for her.